Claiming Tax Deductions

 - Self-owned business: You can deduct office equipment, sales tax on business purchases, health insurance premiums, anything "necessary and ordinary" to perform your business.

-- Charity: To see if an organization is eligible for a tax-deductible donation, check out the IRS's Exempt Organizations Select Check.
+- Charity: To see if an organization is eligible for a tax-deductible donation, check out the IRS's Tax Exempt Organization Search.

 - Home mortgage interest: In most cases, you'll be able to deduct the entire amount of interest paid on your mortgage for the year.